-16. A number of articles have been changed to remove the possibilities for parties to form a pre-election alliance or a bloc.
+- 16. A number of articles have been changed to remove the possibilities for parties to form a pre-election alliance or a bloc.
 Such alliances tended to be formed for electoral purposes only and the parties making up the bloc would submit a common list of candidates for the parliament or local council elections.
 Such possibilities are often given in cases where there are many small parties contesting in constituencies of a small magnitude (few seats) or where the threshold for the first candidate is high.
-In Moldova, the whole country is one constituency for the parliamentary elections.
+In Moldova, the whole country is one constituency for the parliamentary elections and the whole district, municipality or village is the constituency for local council elections.
 In addition, the threshold for winning seats used to be higher for blocs than for parties.
-The need for forming alliances has therefore been less than in countries with smaller constituencies.

-17. Yet, combined with the increase of the threshold for parliamentary representation, the removal of the possibility for political parties and socio-political organisations to run in electoral blocs could further increase the amount of lost votes in parliamentary elections.

-18. It is recommended to lower the threshold for participating in allocation of seats to its previous level at 4%, and to consider reinstating the possibility to form pre-electoral blocs.
+The need for forming alliances has therefore been less than in countries with smaller constituencies. - 17.
+Yet, combined with the increase of the threshold for parliamentary representation, the removal of the possibility for political parties and socio-political organisations to run in electoral blocs could further increase the amount of lost votes in parliamentary elections. - 18.
+It is therefore recommended to lower the threshold for participating in allocation of seats to its previous level at 4%.